nid324/netflix_SQL_project/README.md

-# netflix_SQL_project
-netflix data and SQL queries
+#Netflix Movies and TV Shows Data Analysis using SQL